act-rules/act-rules.github.io/_rules/6cbcbe.md

 ### Expectation

-When activated, the links in each set of target elements resolve to the [same resource](#same-resource) or to different resources that fulfill an [equivalent purpose](#equivalent-purpose).
+When followed, the links in each set of target elements resolve to the [same resource](#same-resource) or to different resources that fulfill an [equivalent purpose](#equivalent-purpose).

 **Note:** Resolving the links includes potential redirects.